aidanconnerly/aidanconnerly.github.io/_portfolio/betting_tutorial.md

 There are two broad strategies bettors use to identify +EV bets: **bottom-up** and **top-down**.

 1. **Bottom-Up:** Bottom-up bettors create independent models to predict outcomes, then compare those predictions to sportsbook odds.
-For example, if a model estimates team has a $$45\%$$ chance of winning, but the sportsbook implies $$40\%$$, then the bettor has identified a potential value bet.
+For example, if a model estimates a team has a $$45\%$$ chance of winning, but the sportsbook implies $$40\%$$, then the bettor has identified a potential value bet.
 - __Pros__: independent edges, potential for higher returns
 - __Cons__: requires extensive data, domain expertise, and specialization; hard to quantify your edge